TrevTV/DawnVR/README.md

 In the Steam launch parameters, simply replace OpenVR with None, the mod will recognize that change and will let the game load normally.

 ### Why is the mod using Powershell to get the latest version?
-Be default, Mono doesn't trust any websites, including GitHub.
+By default, Mono doesn't trust any websites, including GitHub.
 The script is a janky way of still retriving the data.

 ## Licensing
 - [SteamVR Unity Plugin](https://github.com/ValveSoftware/steamvr_unity_plugin) licensed under the BSD 3-Clause license.
 See [LICENSE](https://github.com/ValveSoftware/steamvr_unity_plugin/blob/master/LICENSE) for the full license.

 ## Credits
-- [MrPurple](https://github.com/MrPurple6411) & [DrBibop](https://github.com/DrBibop) for the VREnabler code (though I have modified it to just extract a pre-modified globalgamemanagers)
+- [MrPurple](https://github.com/MrPurple6411) and [DrBibop](https://github.com/DrBibop) for the VREnabler code (though I have modified it to just extract a pre-modified globalgamemanagers)
 - [DrBibop](https://github.com/DrBibop) for the RoR2 mod and for helping me with some VR rig handling
 - [Sinai](https://github.com/sinai-dev/) for creating UnityExplorer (and quickly fixing a bug I had) which definitely helped speed up the development process
 - `elliotttate#9942` for some assistance in the Flatscreen to VR Modding Discord
 - `alecpizz#0311` for helping me with some rig stuff, giving me some code, and testing parts of the mod
 - `Parzival#7273` for the idea of a monitor-like border during cutscenes
+- `progrocknic#9377` and `agentm83#7067` for testing the Knuckles controller bindings
 - Probably a few other people I've forgotten